aad-for-linux/aad-for-linux/CONTRIBUTING.md

 - Documentation improvements
 - Bug reports and patch reviews

+Join us on [Gitter](https://gitter.im/aad-for-linux) to discuss any of the above.

 ## Code of Conduct

 Everyone interacting in the project's codebases, issue trackers, chat